 But sometimes, it is necessary to get your hands on solving certain issues irrespective of your designation.
-In this post, Vishwas Mudagal shares how he manages to strike this balance as a CEO.
+As a CEO, I always insist on taking the last round of interview to check for culture fit.
+In this post, I share how this activity helps me hire the best talent for my company.

 I will answer this question in the simplest of words.
 There are two things that are absolutely essential to be a successful CEO.

 One–you have to be a great salesman.
-You cannot have an army of sales folks & ask them to get you business.
-It won’t work, unless you are in forefront & lead by example.
+You cannot have an army of sales folks & ask them to bring business for you.
+It won’t work unless you are in forefront & lead by example.